bbartow/CmdrKerfy.github.io/_posts/2014-08-20-INDVolcano.md

   </tbody>
 </table>

-In

 -----
-##<strong>Volunteer Mapping</strong>
+##<strong>Volunteer Data Creation</strong>

+In an effort to assist USGS's Volcano Disaster Assistance Program and USAID/OFDA's Indonesian Programs, it was determined that a data creation event centered around the OpenStreetMap platform would be the most optimal way to both create data and engage the local Indonesian community.

+###What is Volunteer Data Creation?

-Volunteer mapping refers to activities that encourage a group of volunteers to apply their knowledge and skills to synthesizing or compiling spatial information from a variety of sources (such as satellite imagery) and editing that information into a database that is freely open and available to the humanitarian community.
+Volunteer data creation refers to activities that encourage a group of volunteers to apply their knowledge and skills to synthesizing or compiling spatial information from a variety of sources (such as satellite imagery) and editing that information into a database that is freely open and available to the humanitarian community.
 Often these activities are organized around specific events called mapping parties in which participants meet to edit the map together.

-Mapping activities are typically organized around editing data into OpenStreetMap.
+As previously mentioned, activities are typically organized around editing data into OpenStreetMap.
 OSM is preferable to many alternatives because of the liberal licensing of its data and the robust toolchain built around it.
 The quality of the tools built to interact with OSM reflects the interest it has garnered from humanitarian agencies in that many of these have been developed with support from agencies like the Department of State/HIU, USAID/Geocenter, International Red Cross, not to mention our own.
 OFDA helped fund an update to the OpenStreetMap tasking server which was build to aid in the coordination of volunteer mapping events.

 A couple recent examples include: